fahnucc/react-weekly-scheduler/README.md

 I also imported tree view component from @syncfusion/ej2-react-navigations.
 I used it for displaying wildcards in a tree-list view.

 I used Axios as HTTP client.
 All get requests called once when user gets in the website.

-Finally, I imported a free nice looking button as downloader to make page nicer.

-This is my first website project.
-I have tried to learn JavaScript-TypeScript basics, ReactJS, little bit HTML and CSS, API usage etc. at once.
-I tried my best, and I enjoyed it very much.